-We proudly provides pro bono services to the community, and actively encourage our attorneys to take on pro bono matters.
+We proudly provide pro bono services to the community, and actively encourage our attorneys to take on pro bono matters.
 We partner with several organizations, many of which are included below, to passionately represent their clients and causes.

 Some of the issues we regularly tackle involve domestic violence, homelessness, immigration, and the protection and preservation of community-based organizations without the financial means to do so themselves.
 We also take on pro bono matters on a case-by-case basis, when our core areas of legal expertise align with the needs of a particular organization, issue or cause.

 Many of our lawyers devote significant time to improving their local community.
 To honor their commitment, each year we bestow the Hon.
 Milton Mollen Pro Bono Award, named after our colleague, a remarkable man whose life continues to be defined by public service.

 Every year the firm gives the Hon.
 Milton Mollen Pro Bono Award to a Herrick lawyer, or group of lawyers, who display an exceptional commitment to community-based pro bono service.

 - Lenora Boney, for her advocacy for the rights of New York City's homeless, her assistance to the elderly, and for helping a cultural center stay in business.

 - Halimah Famuyide, for her dedication to defending domestic violence victims, securing visas for immigrants, and helping the city’s homeless secure public benefits.